ferrucc-io/ferruccio/content/posts/altacucina.md

 For instance, with one person I pair programmed, with one I created an assignment and the other one I came up with a tricky a coding puzzle etc...

 I also prepared some questions on the thought process and heuristics they use to translate data and requirements in product decisions.

+The CTO search ended happily, with my friend Charlie Desbaux taking the job and moving back to Italy in mid-September.

 ## Being Creative